nippur72/apple1-videocard-lib/README.md

 # apple1-videocard-lib

-Library and demos for the "Apple-1 Graphic Card" by P-LAB, featuring the TMS9918 Video Display Processo by Texas Instruments.
+Library and demos for the "Apple-1 Graphic Card" by P-LAB, featuring the TMS9918 Video Display Processor by Texas Instruments.

 ## Repo structure

 ```
-demo     a demo program that makes use of the library
+demo/     a demo program that makes use of the library
-docs     TMS9918 and Apple1 manuals
+docs/     TMS9918 and Apple-1 manuals
-kickc    target configuration files for KickC
+kickc/    target configuration files for KickC
-lib      the library files to include in your project
+lib/      the library files to include in your project
-tetris   a demo game
+tetris/   a demo game
-tools    some build tools
+tools/    some build tools
 ```

 ## Introduction